jplandry-fork/winappCli/README.md

 - [File an issue, feature request or bug](https://github.com/microsoft/WinAppCli/issues): please ensure that you are not filing a duplicate issue
 - Send feedback to <windowsdevelopertoolkit@microsoft.com>: Do you love this tool?
 Are there features or fixes you want to see?
 Let us know!

 We are actively working on improving Node and Python support.
-These features are currently experimental and we are aware of several issues with these app types.
+These features are experimental and we are aware of several issues with these app types.

 ## 🧪 Try the Windows Identity App

 This repository also contains an **experimental** app (GUI) that wraps the CLI and provides an intuitive, drag-and-drop experience.
 [See the docs](/docs/gui-usage.md) for more details.
+[Download the app here](https://github.com/microsoft/WinAppCli/releases/tag/v0.1.1-gui).

+## 🧾 Samples

+This repository will continue to be added with samples.
+Currently the following samples exist:

+- [Electron sample](/samples/electron/README.md): a default Electron Forge generated application + initialized a winapp project with appxmanifest, assets + native addon + C# addon + generates cert

 ## Contributing